Understanding the Bible Through the Compendium of the Catechism of the Catholic Church

 20. What is the Canon of Scripture?

-21. What is the importance of the Old Testament for Christians?
+21. Importance of the Old Testament

-22. What importance does the New Testament have for Christians?
+22. Importance of the New Testament

 Summary